 open to receiving print versions, but digital files are faster, cheaper, and

 easier to share.
 I am open to reviewing audiobooks, as well.
 I can also request your book or audiobook on NetGalley or Edelweiss+ if you prefer.

 3. I usually prefer to review books that are 70,000 words or fewer, and I don't usually take on assignments longer than 100,000 words.
 If you have a book that is a little longer than my word count preferences but it matches my genre preferences, I may still accept it, but be warned that I won't be able to review it as quickly as I do shorter books.

-4. My preferred genres are fantasy, sci-fi, horror, mystery, and thriller (in Children's, Young Adult, and Adult alike), but I also occasionally enjoy other subgenres of genre fiction, as well as mainstream and literary fiction.
+4. My preferred genres are fantasy, sci-fi, horror, mystery, and thriller (in Children's, Young Adult, New Adult, and Adult alike), but I also occasionally enjoy other subgenres of genre fiction, as well as mainstream and literary fiction.
 For nonfiction, I tend to enjoy memoirs.
 That said, I have books in just about every genre that I like, so feel free to run yours by me even if you're not sure if it matches up with my preferred genres.

 5. If your story has excessive gore, graphic descriptions of torture and/or assault of any kind, or themes of domestic violence, please give me a trigger warning when you contact me.
 I am a firm believer in trigger warnings.
 If you request I read and review any book with such graphic content in it without warning me about it, it will affect your rating.
 If I know it's coming, I can better prepare for it, meaning it won't affect my enjoyment of the story as much.
 If I don't know it's coming, it will throw me off, make me very angry, and taint the rest of the story for me.

 6. If you want me to include any pictures, including cover images or author photos, which will help the review look more professional and engaging, please send them to me through my email.
 JPEG is best.
 See term 10 below.